chef/automate/components/docs-chef-io/content/automate/monitoring-alerting-centralized-logging-integration.md

 ## Prerequisites

-These integrations are supported on Chef Automate HA x.y.
+These integrations are supported on Chef Automate HA 4.12.66.

 ## AWS CloudWatch